titastudio/f1-direction/README.md

   scoutingOffer:null|{teamId,years,salary,reason},  // unsolicited mid-contract offer from checkScoutingInterest(), engine.js
-  seasonStartCareerWins:{[driverId]:number},  // snapshot at season start, used to compute "beat teammate this season" style deltas lastRaceHeadline:null|{track,position,dnf},  // feeds the Home hub's most-recent-result display; cleared at season start }
+  seasonStartCareerWins:{[driverId]:number},  // snapshot at season start, used to compute "beat teammate this season" style deltas lastRaceHeadline:null|{track,position,dnf},  // feeds the Home hub's most-recent-result display; cleared at season start
+  abandonedDriverNames: string[],
+    // Pass 20 -- names permanently removed from this career's named-driver
+    // pool by a teammate pick at character creation (renderTeammatePickModal(),
+    // app_core.js -- generateGrid()'s abandonedName).
+Checked by
+    // generateFreshDriverName() (engine.js) so an abandoned choice can never
+    // resurface later as a "fresh" rookie replacement either.
+Set once at
+    // career start, never mutated after (a mid-career switch's un-picked
+    // driver is NOT added here -- see rebalanceGridForTeamChange()'s
+    // keepDriverId, which handles that case differently, by replacement not
+    // erasure).
+}
 ```